 Packaging which has been designed, tested and certified to enable the safe transportation of Dangerous Goods.
 The packaging itself will have passed sufficient tests stipulated in the relevant DG regulations, which means the manufacturer designing the packaging must adhere to strict guidelines and ensure the packaging passes a number of tests in order to prove it can provide the safe transportation of the dangerous goods.
 To gain UN approval, the manufacturer’s package is sent to and tested by an independent testing company, if the packaging successfully passes the tests, it is then sent for verification to the relevant state approval authority for approval and then assigned a UN Mark which is printed on the packaging.

-Simply put, no. Not all packagings used for transporting dangerous goods must bear a UN approval mark.
-There are some packagings that do not require a UN mark but do still need to meet a number of requirements, including their capability of passing various packaging tests and the quality of material used.
-They may also likely require combination packaging – but this does not apply to all packagings.
+Simply put, no. Not all packaging used for transporting dangerous goods must bear a UN approval mark.
+There are some packagings that do not require a UN mark but do still need to meet a number of requirements set out in the model regulations, including their capability of passing various packaging tests and the quality of material used.
+They may also likely require combination packaging.
+Limited Quantity, Excepted Quantity and Packaging for Biological Substances (Category B Infectious Substances) are examples where packaging does not need to bear a UN Mark but needs to conform to various standards outlined in the relevant DG regulations.

 Similarly, the next example relates to a UN approved steel drum with a removable head – given the UN packaging type identification ‘1A2’.